Senior Bowl notebook: Inside conversations with top NFL Draft prospects

 That shows up frequently when Green plays on schedule -- but even when the play breaks down, his ability to stay patient in the pocket, trust his protection and then let his instincts and physical talents take over, that's what separates him from every other quarterback in this class.

 I asked him about his favorite play from the 2025 season.
 It came late in the first half against Texas A&M in the red zone.
-The Razorbacks had a play called to beat zone coverage, instead, the Aggies gave him a man-coverage look but in the end, tools won out over scheme; he stayed patient, stepped up, and delivered a strike only his receiver could catch.
+The Razorbacks had a play called to beat zone coverage.
+The Aggies gave him a man-coverage look, but in the end, tools won out over scheme: he stayed patient, stepped up and delivered a strike only his receiver could catch.

 Taylen Green is someone I’ve talked about all season on @PhinsideTheNFL as an option for the Miami Dolphins outside of day one of the 2026 NFL Draft if they want to bet on traits and development.— Reason (@the_real_reason) January 29, 2026